 News » Page 38

-A look back at the headlines that went down in Hollywood history.
+A look back on the headlines that made Hollywood history.

 State officials say construction will start immediately.

 Sophia Eggleston, of Detroit, Michigan has filed a $300 million lawsuit claiming the show's central character Cookie, played by Taraji P. Henson, is so similar to her that creator Lee Daniels must have used her as his muse.

 The "Iron Man" star is once again Hollywood's highest paid man.